New recipes and updates

 4. Preheat the oven to 200C/400F/gas 6.

 5. In a large bowl stir together the flour, icing sugar, ground almonds, salt and lemon zest.
 Add the egg whites and stir to a paste.
-Mix in the butter and stir until it is absorbed and the mixture is smooth.
+Mix in the brown butter and stir until it is absorbed and the mixture is smooth.

 6. Spoon the batter into the tins; they will be nearly full.
-Sprinkle with the flaked almonds and bake for 13 minutes (15-16 for the muffin-sized ones), until golden and slightly darker around the edges.
+Sprinkle with the flaked almonds and bake for 13 minutes (15-16 for the larger muffin-sized ones), until golden and slightly darker around the edges.

 7. Remove from the oven and cool the financiers in the tin for at least 10 minutes.
-Carefully remove from the tin, with help of a thin sharp knife if necessary (that’s where it turns out how well you prepared the tin!).
+Carefully remove from the tin, with help of a thin sharp knife if necessary (that’s where it turns out how well you prepared the tin).

 8. The financiers will keep for a week in an airtight container.